NickParonis/8-bit-bot/README.md

   - Easy to maintain, test, and scale

 - 🖼️ **Interactive UI Elements**
-  - Buttons, Embeds, and Banners (using commands and event handlers)
+  - Buttons, Embeds, and Banners
   - Responsive interactions that feel natural in Discord

 ---